Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 And so catchy.

-Um, it's been stuck in my head.
+It's been stuck in my head.

-I can't even remember where that was going.
+I didn't know where that was going.

-June Pell, very, very talented.
+Joe Pearl, very, very talented.

 That's really good.